 While sharing a lot of common concepts, infrastructure and internal code, each version of the IDE designed specifically and natively for the platform it runs on – the Mac (Fire) and Windows (Water), respectively.

-Both Fire and Water support all five of the Elements languages (Oxygene, RemObjects C#, RemObjects Swift (Silver), Iodine (Java)) and Go, and each supports developing for all Elements target platforms, including .NET, Cocoa, Java/Android SDK and Island.
+Both Fire and Water support all the Elements languages (Oxygene, RemObjects C#, RemObjects Swift (Silver), Iodine (Java)), Go and Mercury, and each supports developing for all Elements target platforms, including .NET, Cocoa, Java/Android SDK and Island.

 Fire and Water are written from the ground up to be a fresh new look at what a development environment could look like.
 They take some of the best ideas from other IDEs we love and use, including Xcode and Visual Studio, and combine them with unique new ideas that we believe will help improve developer workflow.